x0ld/x0ld.github.io/ctf/hackthebox-time/index.md

 ![ak](https://media.discordapp.net/attachments/490431433559506954/832944544067878932/unknown.png)

-You need to create your ssh key, and you need to replace your ssh publickey to /root/.ssh/authorized_keys” >> /usr/bin/timer_backup.sh to do this follow commands :
+You need to create your ssh key, add our SSH public key to the authorized_keys file on the server.
+To do this follow commands :

 ```sh
 ssh-keygen